 Yesterday I had a brilliant (and, fortunately, public) reminder of how often the life of a security architect is effectively lost in a wasteland of “architecture” that people genuinely believe is a useful depiction of the state of the world—or an organization.
-This time, the example was provided by Daniel Card on Twitter with a brief “IT architect game” challenge emitted with a tweet that included effectively the kind of PowerPoint/Visio “architecture” we’ve all seen before.
+This time, the example was provided on Twitter with a brief “IT architect game” challenge emitted with a tweet that included effectively the kind of PowerPoint/Visio “architecture” we’ve all seen before.

 If we’re lucky, we don’t see it that often, but the reality – at least for a clear majority of people I talk to and customers we’ve worked with – is that this is about as much architecture as you’re ever likely to see when you’re asked the apparently simple question…

 Which, as you might’ve heard me say before, is clearly the wrong question.
 A much better question (and one we need to train our customers to ask) is:

 Now, in this case, the current state abstraction, as he called it, was a set of 19 icons with labels, no interconnection information directly supplied on the diagram, and it included a mix of “cloud”, virtual machines, applications, users and infrastructure.

 To be fair, since this was a public game, it was apparently a pale imitation of the actual environment, but…unfortunately…I’ve seen diagrams that weren’t nearly this complete slapped on a PowerPoint slide and included as the solution architecture from the technology team where they expected a big rubber stamp with a green check mark…

 …instead of “REJECTED 4F” in big red letters slapped all over the page.

 I’m going to summarize things in this email, because I’m going to come back to this example in a couple other ways I’ll tell you about later.
 However, I think you have a picture clear enough in your mind of the type of thing I’m talking about.